 Instead of running errands or doing grocery shopping everyday, choose one or two days in your week and organize all of your appointments, errands and shopping for those days.

 Make a list of everywhere you need to go and plan out your route so that you are not driving around in circles.
-This is a more efficient use of your time and you will find that you end up spending less at the pump.
+This is a more efficient use of your time and you will find that you end up spending less money on gas.

 Also, if you drive your kids to school each day and to other activities, such as soccer practice or dance lessons, could you and the other parents take turns driving a group of your kids to school, and all of their activities?